faridahelmy26/Text-To-Speech/README.md

 - Search stories by keyword in the title.
 - Generate audio files (`.mp3`) for each story.
 - Support for multiple voices (standard + cartoon style for kids).
-- Organized output in a dedicated folder.
+- Support for standard female voice.

 ---